 Universal uses a pricing method to encourage you to believe one is better than the other.
 It is not.
 They would have you believe the Loews Portofino Bay is the best you can get and that the Royal Pacific and Hard Rock could be better.

-For one, the Portofino Bay Hotel is the furthest away of the premium hotels, but they just don’t offer anything that warrants paying the $50.00 extra per night over the other two.
+For one, the Portofino Bay Hotel is the furthest away of the premium hotels, but they just don’t offer anything that warrants paying extra per night over the other two.

 The rooms, the restaurants, and the staff are fine but no better than the other two hotels.

-So let’s just commit to the Royal Pacific Hotel, which is approximately $312.00 per night.
-When comparing that to the $132.00 per night for Cabana Bay, you might think it’s an easy decision to choose the latter.
+So let’s just commit to the Royal Pacific Hotel When comparing that to the less expensive Cabana Bay, you might think it’s an easy decision to choose the latter.

 Couple that with beautiful river transportation almost right to the front of the theme parks, and it makes a ton of sense to begin this way.
 The Cabana Bay uses a bus system, which will get you there, but loses the really nice aspect of the river trip.